 - Must be at least 18 years of age

-- This internship is offered during 3 sessions: Fall (Aug – Dec), Spring (Jan – May), Summer (May – mid August)
+- This internship is offered during 3 sessions: Fall (Aug – Dec), Spring (Jan – May), Summer (Early May to End of August)

 - Must be able to complete a video interview and attend an in person orientation prior to the start of the internship

 - Shifts 9:30 – 5:00 pm, may vary based on the season